Welcome to History on the Dole!

 Ever since I was in secondary school, I’ve been encouraged to think of history in an otherwise kind of way, to question the status quo, and to think carefully about everyone involved.
 The fruits of my research can be found here on History on the Dole.

 But first a little about me: I gained my PhD from Swansea University in 2011.
 It explored social democracy in South Wales and the ways in which mundane things like recreation grounds and swimming baths were bound up with ideas of social justice, equality, and the labour movement.
+In other words with social democracy.
 It was supervised patiently by Martin Johnes and given the thumbs up by Tony Collins, Dai Smith, and Chris Williams.
 I then turned some of it into my first book Fields of Play: The Sporting Heritage of Wales, which was published by the Royal Commission on the Ancient and Historical Monuments of Wales back in 2012.